This page covers the things every team member needs to know to effectively contribute at Fleet.

 - The watering hole (#oooh-, #random, #news, #help-).

-During their first week at Fleet, every new team member schedules a contributor experience training call with the acting Head of People (CEO).
-During this call, the new team member will share their screen, and the acting Head of People will:
+During their first week at Fleet, every new team member schedules a contributor experience training call.
+During this call, the new team member will share their screen, and their counterpart will:

 - make sure emails will get seen and responded to quickly.